CalPlug/ADE7953-Wattmeter/README.md

 You may see a few warning messages as it's built.
 To use this library in a sketch, go to the Sketch | Import Library menu and select Test.
 This will add a corresponding line to the top of your sketch: #include <ADE7953.h>
 To stop using this library, delete that line from your sketch.
+This library in current form was shown to work with the Arduino Uno and the Espressif ESP8266.
+See note below about ESP32 compatability.

 Background of Operation
 --------------------------------------------------------------------------------